 During her first eight years of life I continued with my pre-motherhood plan of attending graduate school to obtain a degree in Clinical Psychology.
 I embarked on this rigorous, full-time, 5 year doctoral program with faith that I could "do it all" while simultaneously navigating the special needs waters.
 I couldn't do it all without a cost - nearly my sanity.
 But, I did it.

 During these five years my husband and I separated and eventually divorced, as unfortunately most couples do when they marry because they are knocked up.
 I spent a few years as a single, working mom, eventually finished my doctoral dissertation years after I was supposed to have graduated, found love with my true soul mate, and finally remarried when my daughter turned 8 and started a new life with the best part of my old.

 My husband and I have since welcomed three little girls over the course of three years which was enough mayhem to make me quit my career and stay home full time.
 Lets face it, it would have to be one heck of a job to pay for all that day care... not to mention my own therapy to save the shred of sanity I had left!

 My life is nothing I thought it would be and everything I've ever imagined.
-I straddle two worlds; the typical world with three of my daughters and the less typical world parenting a significantly disabled teen.
+I straddle two worlds; the typical world with three of my daughters and the less typical world parenting a significantly disabled young adult.
 Juggling these two worlds is complicated, but I've always been one for a challenge.